probonopd/esp8266-mqtt-display/README.md

 * ESP8266 device like NodeMCU
 * 16x2 character LCD with i2s backpack
+* A MQTT broker (can be with encryption) where you can freely add topics and create users with credentials, such as https://cloud-intl.emqx.com/ which has a free tier

 ## Downloading

 From GitHub Actions under "Summary", "Artifacts"